 As of 2018, Restored Church of God was said to have approximately 1,000 members.
 He has had substantial losses of members and ministers in the last few years.

-He publishes and offers free The Real Truth, a magazine that looks like a clone of The Plain Truth, and Ambassador Youth, a magazine geared to the youth.
-He offers The Bible Introduction Course, 30 lessons patterned after Herbert Armstrong’s free Ambassador Bible Correspondence Course.
-His audio program on TV is The World to Come.
+He publishes The Real Truth, a magazine that looks like a clone of the Plain Truth, and Ambassador Youth, a magazine geared to the youth.
+The Pillar is the bimonthly publication sent to members of the RCG.
+He offers The Bible Introduction Course; 30 lessons patterned after Herbert Armstrong’s free Ambassador Bible Correspondence Course.1 He produces a massive number of videos from his weekly TV program The World to Come.
 The name of his college is Ambassador Center (AC) which was founded in 2008.
+(The initials “AC” correspond to Herbert Armstrong’s Ambassador College.)

-Pack is reported to still be very harsh and controlling, plus others have testified that he has been caught in lies.2
+Pack is reported to still be very harsh and controlling, plus others have testified that he has been caught in lies.3

 4 l/2 Hour Long Sermon